wwdok/Quick-Python-Print/README.md

 ![](images/execution.gif)

-If these shortcut interferes with another extension or system shortcut, you may change it in the `Keyboard Shortcuts Setting`.
-Press `Cmd+P` or `Ctrl+P` and type in `Open Keyboard Shortcuts`.
-Search for `>Print Python Selection` and click on the `pen icon`.
-This is where you can enter any `Shortcut` you choose.
+If any of these shortcuts conflicts with existing shortcut, you may change it in the `Keyboard Shortcuts Setting`: Press `Cmd+P` or `Ctrl+P` and type in `>Open Keyboard Shortcuts`.
+Search for the conflict shortcut, then you will find those shortcut using the same keys, then right click one of them, modify or delete keybinding.

 ### Extension Settings